mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

     }).ToList();
 ```

-The above LINQ query generates the following two SQL queries when using the SQLite provider
+The above LINQ query generates the following two SQL queries when using the SQLite provider.

 ```csharp
 SELECT "a"."Id", "a"."Name"